brackets-io/minify-more/README.md

 # Minify (more) for [Brackets](https://github.com/adobe/brackets)

 *Originally created by Alfred Xing.
-This is just a small change to attempt a deeper minification, using "SIMPLE_OPTIMIZATIONS" instead of simply removing the whitespaces.
-Minifies JavaScript and CSS files in Brackets and saves to `{filename}.min.{ext}` using Google's Closure Compiler (for JavaScript) and YUI (for CSS).*
+This version attempts a deeper minification, using "SIMPLE_OPTIMIZATIONS" instead of simply removing the whitespaces.
+Minifies JavaScript and CSS files in Brackets and saves to `{filename}.min.{ext}` using Google's Closure Compiler (for JavaScript) and YUI (for CSS).
+Also fixes a couple of extra issues.*

 ## Installation